BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, SHIB, AVAX

-However, it is not all bullish news for Bitcoin and cryptocurrencies.
-The US dollar has risen to a sixteen-month high on expectations that rising inflation could force the US Federal Reserve to raise rates and accelerate the downsizing of its $ 120,000 asset purchase program. million a month.
+The cryptocurrency research firm Delphi Digital said in a recent report that the Bitcoin sell-off was “largely driven by a wave of sell-offs rather than a fundamental shift in narrative,” and analysts expect the reduction to be “relatively brief.”

-The currency strategist of the LMAX Group, Joel Kruger, also said that A stronger dollar may affect risk assets more and that could be the reason for the recent pullback in Bitcoin and altcoins.
+The recent correction does not appear to have affected long-term holders.
+According to the Hodl Waves metric, the supply of investors who bought during the last 6 to 12 months has skyrocketed to 21.4% as of November 17 compared to 8.7% in early June.

-Will the bulls defend the strong support levels and make a rally or will aggressive selling push cryptocurrency prices below their strong support levels?
+Could lower levels attract strong buying, resulting in a strong rally, or will bears sell on rallies?
 Let’s study the charts of the top 10 cryptocurrencies to find out.

 BTC / USDT